willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

     - Clothes: A shirt of mending can be found in the chest.
   - Carlton's weapon rack has a rapier and a short-sword that can be taken.
   - (Perception DC 15) (Survival DC 14) (Nature DC 17) (Investigation DC 16) To identify a small crack in the far wall, from which an unpleasant smell is coming.
-    - Pressing against this crack will cause the section of wall to turn as if on hinges, revealing an entrance into a sewer tunnel.
-A small boat with a pair of oars is floating on top of the sewage thoroughfare, moored to a pole.
-The thoroughfare, if followed, leads out beyond the city walls into a rather unclear pond.
+    - Pressing against this crack will cause the section of wall to turn as if on hinges, revealing an entry point to the sewer thoroughfare and the planned escape route for the gang in the form of the boat.

 ## Next Scenes